-According to the National Institute of Diabetes and Digestive and Kidney Diseases, roughly 35% of American adults are obese.
-They go on to state around 6% are considered morbidly obese.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, roughly 38% of American adults are obese, and around 8% are considered morbidly obese.

 Dozens of factors contribute to this “obesity epidemic.”
 The American Heart Association lists the top causes of obesity as: